wolfired/wasmjit/README.md

 swapping page tables.
 This results in a significant performance increase for syscall-bound programs like web servers or FUSE file systems.
-The performance increase is more pronounced in a post-Spectre/Meltdown world due to PTI overhead.
+The performance increase is more pronounced in a post-Meltdown world due to PTI overhead.
 Check it out:

 ![example wasmjit run](https://raw.githubusercontent.com/rianhunter/wasmjit/master/wasmjit.png)